line/line-sdk-unity/README.md

 ## Overview

-This repo contains LINE SDK for Unity.
-It allows you use LINE Login and LINE API in your Unity games easier.
+This repo contains the LINE SDK for Unity.
+It allows you to use LINE Login and LINE API in your Unity games easier.

 ## Features